-Rising prices for quality vineyard land, fuelled by investor interest from Silicon Valley to China, has prompted a sister company of the Wine Source Group, WSF SICAV plc, to develop a regulated Vineyards and Terroir Fund.
+Rising prices for quality vineyard land, fuelled by investor interest from Silicon Valley to China, has prompted a sister company of the Wine Source Group, WSF SICAV plc, to develop a regulated Vineyard and Terroir Fund.

 Investors must put up at least €200,000 or $200,000 and will be committed for a minimum of five years.

 Partnerships with hotly tipped winemakers will be an important part of the process, said the WSF SICAV group, which already has strong links to many of the wine world’s renowned regions and runs the regulated Wine Source Fund for investing in fine wines and spirits.